Choosing the right air miles credit card can help you earn frequent flyer miles cheaper and quicker. Here are the best six in Singapore for 2019.

 This is a perennial favourite because of its generous miles per dollar earn rate (1.4 mpd on local spend, 2.4 mpd on overseas spend).
 When you sign up, not only will you get a one-year fee waiver, but you’ll be spoilt by a plethora of privileges: complimentary airport transfers, travel insurance of up to S$1,000,000, and upgrades and VIP privileges at over 900 prestigious hotels like Mandarin Oriental and Park Hyatt.
 There’s also no minimum spend and cap on miles earned at all times.

-From now till 31 March 2019: Earn 10 miles for every S$1 spent on major airlines and hotels booked through Expedia, UOB Travel, and Agoda.
-In addition, get up to S$100 worth of free Grab rides when you spend a minimum of S$1,000 in the first 30 days of card approved!
+Earn 6 miles for every S$1 spent on major airlines and hotels booked through Expedia, UOB Travel, and Agoda.
+In addition, get up to S$150 worth of cash credit when you spend a minimum of S$1,500 within the first 30 days!
 Terms and conditions apply.

 5. OCBC Voyage Card: Luxury side benefits for food